-Almost everyone knows that with the release of Windows Vista back in 2007, and after it and in all subsequent versions of Windows, the DirectSound3D sound API was removed from Windows, instead of DirectSound and DirectSound3D, the new XAudio2 and X3DAudio APIs began to be used.
-As a result, EAX sound effects (environmental sound effects) became unavailable in older games.
-In this article I will tell you how to return the same DirectSound3D / EAX to all old games that support these technologies when playing on Windows 7/8/10.
+Probably almost everyone knows that with the release Windows Vista back in 2007, and then in all subsequent versions Windows The DirectSound3D audio API has been removed from Windows, DirectSound and DirectSound3D were replaced by the new XAudio2 and X3DAudio APIs.
+As a result, EAX (environmental sound effects) are no longer available in older games.
+In this article, I'll explain how to restore DirectSound3D/EAX to all older games that support these technologies.
+Windows 7/8/10.
 Of course, experienced gamers know all this, but perhaps the article will be useful to someone.

 To solve this problem, Creative has developed the ALchemy wrapper program, which redirects DirectSound3D and EAX calls to the OpenAL cross-platform API.
 But this program officially works with Creative sound cards, and even then not quite models.
 For example, a modern Audigy Rx card with a hardware DSP CA10300 officially does not work.
 For owners of other sound cards, such as the built-in Realtek, you also need to use the Creative Sound Blaster X-Fi MB driver software, which costs money.
 You can also try the native 3DSoundBack program, but it was not finished by Realtek - it stopped at the beta version stage, it does not work well and not with all chips.
 But there is a better way, it's easier to use and it's free.